2025 Event Descriptions

 Write It/Do It (B/C) - One participant will write a description of an object and how to build it.
 The other participant will attempt to construct the object from this description.

-Trial Events at MSO only:
+Trial Events at State Tournament only:

 Botany (B/C) - Participants will demonstrate their knowledge of plant life and general botany principles.